 Timing: Prune mid- to late spring.

 Pruning: This group of evergreen shrubs bloom in summer and late autumn on the previous or current year's growth.
 They need little pruning.
 Prune lightly removing unsightly shoots as required.
-Those shrubs recommended for hedges, topiary or foliage often tolerate heavier pruning.
+Those shrubs recommended for hedges, topiary or foliage often require regular trimming and tolerate heavier pruning.

 3. Evergreen shrubs (Pruning group 10)

 Timing: Prune immediately after flowering where flowering is on the previous year's growth, or in the subsequent early to mid-spring if flowering is on the current year's growth.